Dee-1

-David Arnold Augustine Jr. (born April 10, 1985), better known by his stage name Dee-1, is an American rapper from New Orleans, Louisiana.
-He is the first rapper in Louisiana history to be an appointee of the governor.
+David Arnold Augustine Jr. (born April 10, 1985), known professionally as Dee-1, is an American rapper, author, educator, and activist from New Orleans, Louisiana.
+The success of his 2010 single, "Jay, 50, and Weezy", led him to sign a recording contract with RCA Inspiration three years later.
+In 2019, he parted ways with the label in favor of an independent career.

+Also known for his social and educational work, he was appointed by his home state's governor, John Bel Edwards, to the lead the Louisiana Council for the Success of Black Men and Boys in 2021.
+Augustine is a 2022-2023 Nasir Jones Hip Hop fellow at Harvard University.
+In 2024, began teaching a self-designed course at Tufts University, "The Intersection of Hip Hop and Social Change".

+Augustine's accolades include an NAACP Power of Influence Award, and an Emmy Award nomination for hosting The Manhattan Project (2021).

 Biography

 Early life

-Hailing from New Orleans East, David Augustine attended Audubon Montessori School (currently Audubon Charter School) through 8th grade.
+Hailing from New Orleans East, he attended Audubon Montessori School (currently Audubon Charter School) through 8th grade.
 He was a star basketball player at Ben Franklin High School as well as homecoming king his senior year.
 He was raised Catholic.

 Career

 Early stages

-Augustine began rapping while in college.
+He began rapping while in college.
 He began publicly performing while attending LSU.
 After graduating from LSU in 2008, he started teaching middle school math in Baton Rouge.
 By the end of 2008, he had released three mixtapes: It's Only Tha Beginning, Still We Rise and I Am Who I Am.
 Dee-1 has been featured in national media outlets such as CNN, Billboard, and the Washington Post.
 He has also received attention from Louisiana newspapers and music magazines.
 After two years of teaching, he resigned before the 2010–2011 school year to focus on his music as a career.